 Let’s come out and thank the companies that stand with us such as Whole Foods, Starbucks, PepsiCo, Capital One and American Airlines to name a very few.

-Finally. let’s not forget that the proud LGBT of Uganda, apart from not being able to hold a parade or have any Pride celebrations after they bravely tried to be who they are openly, live in a land where The Uganda Anti-Homosexuality Act, (previously called the “Kill the Gays bill” is a real thing.
+Finally. let’s not forget that the proud LGBT of Uganda, apart from not being able to hold a parade or have any Pride celebrations after they openly and bravely tried to be who they are, live in a land where The Uganda Anti-Homosexuality Act, (previously called the “Kill the Gays bill” is a real thing.

 Imagine your government drafting a law that called for your death just because you are gay.
-The anti-homosexuality act in Uganda was actually referred to as the Kill The Gays Bill due to death penalty clauses proposed in the original version.
-The Parliament of Uganda passed the bill on December 20, 2013 but with life in prison substituted for the death penalty.
+The Parliament of Uganda passed the bill on December 20, 2013, but with life in prison substituted for the death penalty.

 Let’s participate to celebrate the LGBT that came before us that paved the way for the liberties you enjoy today and let’s be a voice for the ones that can’t be out for fear of death.